 We’ll look at three critical areas to clean on both variants.

 Dust cup: Make sure to empty the bin if dirt goes past the max fill line.
 In the V6, this could be tougher, as you’ll need to disassemble the container to give it a thorough cleaning.
 Dyson says that the primary filter should be cleaned under running water once a month.
 Make sure that the filter is dry before putting it back on the vacuum.

-Battery: The lithium-ion battery inside the V6 and V7 will be able to last past the two-year warranty period by Dyson.
+Battery: The lithium-ion battery inside the V6 and V7 will last past Dyson’s two-year warranty period.
 If it for some reason fails, Dyson will replace it free of charge.
-Replacement batteries are also available in Amazon if the battery fails post-warranty.
-There are a bunch of options available; you can even get a higher capacity battery that will run longer.
+Replacement batteries are also available on Amazon if the battery fails post-warranty.
+There are many options available; you can even get a higher capacity battery that will run longer.

 Filters: The Dyson V6 and V7 have two filters – the primary filter plus a post-motor HEPA filter.
 One good thing about it is these are lifetime filters meaning you don’t need to replace it.
 Just remember to wash both parts regularly to clean it.